Wondering what an order bump is?

 Order bumps can help boost your store's average order value and get better returns on ad spending.

-But creating an enticing offer is important.
+But to ensure your order bump converts well, creating an enticing offer is essential.

 Start with a low-dollar, no-brainer offer and pitch it using the 4G formula.